theia-ide/theia-apps/theia-rust-embedded-docker/README.md

 make image
 </pre>

-By default Rust channel "nightly-2019-07-19" is used (it contains a.o. the required rls component).
+By default Rust channel "nightly-2019-08-01" is used (it contains a.o. the required rls component).
 You can specify which Rust channel is used.
 Eg.

 <pre>
 cd [this repo]/theia-rust-docker
-RUST_CHANNEL=nightly make image
+RUST_CHANNEL=nightly-2019-08-01 make image
 </pre>